mrazomej/phd/docs/src/chapter_02/section_04_model.md

 between expression and $p_{\text{bound}}$ is not straightforward.
 Instead, we measure the fold-change in gene expression due to the presence of the repressor.
-We define fold-change as the ratio of gene expression in the presence of repressor relative to expression in the absence of repressor (i.e. constitutive expression), namely,
+We define fold-change as the ratio of gene expression in the presence of repressor relative to expression in the absence of repressor (i.e., constitutive expression), namely,
 $$
 \text{fold-change}